carj/pyPreservica/docs/entity.rst

         print(generation.effective_date)
         print(generation.bitstreams)

-Each Generation has a list of BitStream ids which can be used to fetch the actual content from the server or fetch technical metadata about the bitstream itself.
+Each Generation has a list of BitStreams which can be used to fetch the actual content from the server or fetch technical metadata about the bitstream itself.

 Technical information such as formats and properties can be accessed from the ``Generation`` object.